Ornithogalum umbellatum: Description

 The reproductive parts consist of both male (androecium) and female (gynoecium) parts (hermaphrodite).
 The androecium has six yellow-brown stamens that are free of the perianth and form two groups, each of about 5–8 mm, with filaments that are simple and flattened and oblong anthers that are 2–4 mm.
 The gynoecium has a single pistil with a superior (i. e. above the floral parts) ovary that is ovoid to obovoid, 3–4 mm, and longer than the style that extends above it.
 The fruit is a capsule which is oblong-ovoid with 3 sides and 6 ribs.
-Within it, each locule contains many seeds with a black coat of phytomelan (see Floral diagram).
+Within it, each locule contains many seeds with a black coat of phytomelan.
 The species is polyploid (having more than two sets of chromosomes).

 Taxonomy

 Ornithogalum umbellatum has been known and described for a long time, according to some authors, as far back as Dioscorides in the first century.
 In 16th-century England, William Turner (1562) mentions it.
 In Henry Lyte's 1586 New Herbal (a translation into English of Dodoens' 1554 Cruydeboeck), reference is made to an Ornithogalum as the White Field Onion.
 John Gerard, in his Herball of 1597, describes Ornithogalum as the "star of Bethlem".
 The species known today as Ornithogalum umbellatum was first formally described by Linnaeus (1753), who is the botanical authority for the species (L.).
 O. umbellatum is the type species of the genus Ornithogalum, which contains about 50 species.
 The lectotype (reference specimen) was established by Stearn in 1983.